 SFS Fellows Program

 The Fellows of the Society of Freshwater Science are selected based on sustained excellence in contributions to freshwater science research, policy, or management.
 These are the leaders, at national and international levels, of their areas of freshwater science.
-The deadline for nominations is March 15 of each year.
+The deadline for nominations is November 15.
 More information on the program and previous SFS Fellows can be found here.

 Dr. Emily Stanley is a Professor in the Department of Integrative Biology and Center for Limnology at the University of Wisconsin.
 She received her Ph.D. from Arizona State University where she studied disturbance in Sycamore Creek.
 This early work laid a strong foundation for her current research on biogeochemistry and ecosystem processes in streams, large rivers, and lakes, as well as reservoirs, wetlands, and groundwater.
 Her recent efforts have emphasized anthropogenic influences on aquatic carbon and nitrogen cycles as well as long-term ecosystem change as part of the North Temperate Lakes Long Term Ecological Research program, for which she is currently the lead principal investigator.
 She has 115 peer-reviewed publications and is highly cited; the breadth and depth of her published research is impressive.
 She is a recipient of the G. Evelyn Hutchinson Award from the Association for the Sciences of Limnology and Oceanography and a Fellow of the Ecological Society of America.
 She has trained 6 postdoctoral associates and 20 graduate students.